marionettejs/backbone.marionette/docs/dom.api.md

 ### `getEl(selector)`

-Lookup the `selector` string withing the DOM.
+Lookup the `selector` string within the DOM.
 The `selector` may also be a DOM element.
 It should return an array-like object of the node.

 ### `findEl(el, selector)`